canonical/craft-actions/README.md

 ```

 This will install and configure LXD and Rockcraft, and then invoke `rockcraft`
-to build a new ROCK, based on a "rockcraft.yaml" file located in the root of
+to build a new rock, based on a "rockcraft.yaml" file located in the root of
 the workspace.

-You can also upload the resulting ROCK as a GitHub artifact as follows:
+You can also upload the resulting rock as a GitHub artifact as follows:

 ```yaml
 steps: